 NYSLRS retirees tend to stay in New York, where their pensions are exempt from State and local income taxes.
-In fact, 79 percent of NYSLRS 487,407 retirees and beneficiaries lived in the State as of March 31, 2020.
-And half of them lived in just ten of New York’s 62 counties.
+In fact, 79 percent of NYSLRS’ 507,923 retirees and beneficiaries lived in the State as of March 31, 2022.
+And more than half of them lived in just ten of New York’s 62 counties.

 So where in New York do these retirees call home?
 Well, there are a lot of NYSLRS retirees and beneficiaries on Long Island.
-Suffolk and Nassau counties are home to more than 61,000 recipients of NYSLRS retirement benefits, with annual pension payments exceeding $2 billion.
+Suffolk and Nassau counties are home to more than 64,000 recipients of NYSLRS retirement benefits, with annual pension payments of nearly $2.4 billion.
 But that shouldn’t be surprising.
-Suffolk and Nassau counties are the largest and third largest counties in the State outside of New York City by population.
-(The City, which has its own retirement systems for municipal employees, police and firefighters, had 23,700 NYSLRS retirees and beneficiaries.)
+Suffolk and Nassau counties have the largest and third largest number of pension benefit recipients, respectively, of all the counties in the State outside of New York City by population.
+(The City, which has its own retirement systems for municipal employees, police and firefighters, had 24,061 residents who were NYSLRS retirees and beneficiaries.)

-Erie County, which includes Buffalo, ranks number two among counties in the number of NYSLRS retirees, with more than 32,000.
-Albany County, home to the State capital, ranked fourth with close to 20,000.
-Monroe, Westchester, Onondaga, Saratoga, Oneida and Dutchess counties round out the top ten.
+Erie County, which includes Buffalo, ranked number two among counties in the number of NYSLRS retirees, with more than 33,000.
+Albany County, home to the State capital, ranked fourth with more than 20,000.
+Monroe, Westchester, Onondaga, Saratoga, Dutchess and Oneida counties round out the top ten.

 Hamilton County had the fewest NYSLRS benefit recipients.
-But in this sparsely populated county in the heart of the Adirondacks, those 499 retirees represent nearly 11 percent of the county population.
-During fiscal year 2019-2020, $10.8 million in NYSLRS retirement benefits was paid to Hamilton County residents.
+But in this sparsely populated county in the heart of the Adirondacks, those 505 retirees represent about 10 percent of the county’s population.
+During fiscal year 2021-2022, $11.5 million in NYSLRS retirement benefits was paid to Hamilton County residents.